 Amongst the last people to see Stefan alive was a man we will call Witness D. There was history between Witness D and Stefan.
 On 17 June 2012, Witness D had viciously attacked Stefan with knuckle dusters at his house in Shelligoe Road.
 Stefan was rendered unconscious and taken by ambulance to Caithness General Hospital.
 The police have stated that “following a full investigation into this incident, Witness D was subject of a report to the Procurator Fiscal [state prosecutor]”.
 No prosecution followed: there has been no explanation as to why no action was taken against Witness D in connection with this assault.

 Police Scotland have “learnt that Stefan entered the dwelling (of Witness D in Shelligoe Road) of his own accord” on the night of his death.
 How they learned this, and from whom, is not revealed.

-Police Scotland have also stated that Witness D boarded a fishing boat called 'Kingfisher' at Scrabster on Monday 9th September 2013.
+Police Scotland have also stated that Witness D boarded a fishing boat, the Kingfisher, at Scrabster on Monday 9 September 2013.
 They interviewed the captain of the vessel, who confirmed that Witness D had joined the crew on that date.
-Publicly available plots of the boat’s progress show it heading north from Scrabster and returning to port on September 15th, two days before Stefan’s body was found.
+Publicly available plots of the boat’s progress show it heading north from Scrabster and returning to port on 15 September, two days before Stefan’s body was found.
 Police Scotland spoke to Witness D and obtained his statement on Sunday 15th.